 Agencies need an offensive mindset in today’s security environment and must always assume they’re at risk of being compromised.
 It’s in this zero-trust world where threat hunters can play a critical role.
 They understand where and how to look for security threats and can analyze the trends the CDM dashboard generates.
 Threat hunters are prepared to “fight the network” to eradicate adversaries from within ever-expanding agency perimeters.

 It’s not a matter of if, but when the next cyberattack occurs.
 When we started writing this article, the Microsoft Exchange breach “Hafnium” was discovered; by the time this article is published, the next big breach – or several big breaches – will have already taken place.

 With a more unified approach to how we consume, manage, and analyze data, the nation’s defenders can stop observing the problem and start playing offense, making CDM’s government-wide vision of proactive security a reality of our cyber defense.

 In its continuous evolution, more features will be added to the CDM dashboard during the government’s next fiscal year.
 Updated capabilities are already being piloted at a handful of smaller agencies to measure potential impact.
-These enhancements include a CDM-enabled threat hunting capability, which pulls EDR and log data into the agency dashboard and enables query across agencies from the federal dashboard.
+These enhancements include a CDM-enabled threat hunting capability, which pulls log data into the agency dashboard and enables queries across agencies from the federal dashboard to proactively search for threat activity.
 Generating deeper insights from across the government to alert threat hunters is a giant step forward, and the CDM dashboards can enable this – identifying threats in time to make a difference.